Non-Blackbody Disks Can Help Explain Inferred AGN Accretion Disk Sizes: Discussion

 If scattering atmospheres are important in AGN disks, dependences of the scattering atmosphere properties on AGN parameters such as $M$ and $\dot{M}$ may help explain why SDSS quasars do not show the expected trends of continuum color or emission line properties with such parameters \citep{2007ApJ...659..211B,2013ApJ...770...30B}.

-However, the models discussed here do not by themselves match all AGN observations.
-They produce SEDs that peak at shorter wavelengths than observed in many AGN, and the non-zero minimum lag between X-rays and ultraviolet emission seen in NGC 2617 \citep{2014ApJ...788...48S} and NGC 4151 \citep{edelson+2017} is not reproduced.
-A disk that transitions at small radii to a torus emitting at extreme ultraviolet wavelengths \citep[e.g.,][]{gd16,edelson+2017} may alleviate these problems.
+The models discussed here do not by themselves match all AGN observations.
+They produce SEDs that peak at shorter wavelengths than observed in many AGN.
+While the models can show a non-zero lag between X-ray and ultraviolet emission (e.g., Figure \ref{f_time} for $\log (\rho_{atm}/\rho)=-4$), as seen in NGC 2617 \citep{2014ApJ...788...48S} and NGC 4151 \citep{edelson+2017}, the slow increase in the lag from ultraviolet to optical wavelengths in those objects is not reproduced.
+A disk that transitions at small radii to a torus emitting at extreme ultraviolet wavelengths \citep[e.g.,][]{edelson+2017,gd16} may alleviate these problems.